ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

    * - ENABLE_RESOURCES
      - True
      - Enable the built-in grid execution resource feature
+   * - ENABLE_GRAVATARS
+     - True
+     - Enables optional gravatar integration on user profiles of registered users
+   * - ENABLE_SITESTATUS
+     - True
+     - Enable the built-in site status through the pop-up in the bottom right corner based on events authored in state/wwwpublic/status-events.json .
+   * - STATUS_SYSTEM_MATCH
+     - ANY
+     - Events from status-events.json to show in site status pop-up
    * - ENABLE_EVENTS
      - True
      - Enable the built-in file system event triggers feature with inotify